Yaro-bit/address-manager-pro/README.md

 ## Overview

-Address Manager Pro transforms complex address management into a streamlined workflow.
-Built for **datasets of 78,000+ addresses**, the app delivers **fast importing, intelligent deduplication, advanced filtering, and professional exports** — all in a responsive Next.js environment.
+Address Manager Pro transforms complex address management into a streamlined workflow with integrated customer tracking.
+Built for **datasets of 78,000+ addresses**, the app delivers **fast importing, intelligent deduplication, advanced filtering, customer relationship management, and professional exports** — all in a responsive Next.js environment.

 ---